cakephp/docs/en/development/routing.rst

     // Will generate a URL like.
     /articles/index?page=1#top

-Router will also convert any parameters with unknown keys in a routing array to querystring parameters.
-The ``?`` is offered for backwards compatibility with older versions of CakePHP.

 You can also use any of the special route elements when generating URLs:

 * ``_ext`` Used for :ref:`file-extensions` routing.